 The damage left behind after windstorm can devastate a city or county.
 In Florida, even a regular afternoon thunderstorm can be strong enough to cause damage.
 One beautiful part about the windstorms is they can produce quite a good deal of energy.
-If there are already ways …Read More
+If there are already ways of harnessing energy in place, the increased winds can power a lot more than they normally would.…Read More

 Solar power can often be a controversial subject.
 To some, it may seem like an easy cop-out in the face of an ever-looming oil shortage to simply suggest all areas utilize solar panels.
 Not every nation has enough land to construct wind farms, let alone swathes of solar panels hoping to catch enough sunlight to power the lights for a day.
 Often times they need to be guarded by a large fence to ensure nobody steals the expensive materials.
 But for others it can be frustratingly simple that a carefully considered and budgeted solar power strategy could potentially reap major …Read More